postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 Meanwhile, PostresML enjoys sharing RAM with the Postgres server and only allocates the memory needed by XGBoost.
 The dataset size was significant, but we managed to train the same model using only 5GB of RAM.
 PostgresML therefore allows training models on datasets at least twice as large as Python, all the while using identical hardware.

+#### Why memory utilization is important

+This is another example of doing more with less.
+Most machine learning algorithms, outside of FAANG and research universities, require the dataset to fit into the memory of a single machine.
+Distributed training is not where we want it to be, and there is so much value to be extracted from a simple linear regression.

+Using less RAM allows to train larger and better models on larger and more complete datasets.
+If you happen to suffer from large machine learning compute bills, using less RAM can also give you a good surprise at the end of your fiscal year.

 ## What about UltraJSON/MessagePack/Serializer X?

+We spent a lot of time talking about serialization, so it makes sense to talk about prior work in this field.

 JSON is the most user-friendly format, but it's certainly not the fastest.
-MessagePack and Ultra JSON, for example, are faster and more efficient at reading and storing binary information.
-So would using them in this benchmark be better, instead of Python's built-in `json` module?
+MessagePack and Ultra JSON, for example, are sometimes faster and more efficient at reading and storing binary information.
+So, would using them in this benchmark be better, instead of Python's built-in `json` module?

 The answer is: not really.

 <center>
 	<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLNYEaLD92xfrWhx6c2Q248NJGC6Sh9l1wm055HdTPZbakjQg0PVS9KqyuWrNepYvLeOdVNfbmhCwf/pubchart?oid=1855533349&amp;format=interactive"></iframe>